Australia at the Winter Olympics: Infrastructure and training

-Although Australia has competed in every Winter Olympics since 1936, it was not until the late 1980s that the athletes were supported by institutionalised training, government infrastructure or sports science.
+Although Australia has competed in every Winter Olympics since 1936, with the exception of St Moritz in 1948, it was not until the late 1980s that the athletes were supported by institutionalised training, government infrastructure or sports science.
 Malcolm Milne's success prompted the eventual starting of the Australian Ski Federation by Geoff Henke in the 1980s, and with it, a program to sponsor talented young skiers and send them to Europe to hone their craft.
 The beneficiaries of this program included Lee, Zali Steggall, and aerial skiers Cooper and Marshall.
 In 1993, a training centre and base called Sonnpark was set up in Axams, near Innsbruck, Austria, a joint venture between the Australian and Austrian Olympic Committees for summer and winter sports.
 Colin Hickey said about Sonnpark "Yeah.
 It's great ...
 With that sort of back-up, we'd have given them [the Europeans] a run for their money."
 Australia sold the base in 2002.
 After the 1998 Winter Olympics in Nagano, the Olympic Winter Institute of Australia (OWIA, initially called the Australian Institute of Winter Sports) was created.
 It was given a million-dollar annual budget; for the first time, Australia had a federal government–funded full-time winter sports training program to accompany the Australian Institute of Sport.
 This led to a steady rise in the number of Australians who won medals at World Cup events in the immediate years after the OWIA's creation.
 After the 2010 Olympics, the OWIA mooted plans to build a half-pipe course at Perisher in the Australian Alps, and a water jump in Brisbane for aerials freestyle training.
 In 2010, the OWIA's new training base, Icehouse, was opened in Melbourne.
 The largest facility of its type in the southern hemisphere, it features two large skating rinks and cost AUD58 million.